-First, start by finding a closed and private location to have the conversation.
+If you notice something is off and decide to have a conversation with someone, first start by finding a closed and private location to have the conversation.
 Approach the situation with genuine care and concern and sensitivity.
 Ask open questions – this lets the other person know that you are a safe person to open up or to share what’s going on.
 Examples include: “I’ve noticed … and I am concerned about you.
 If there anything I can do to help?”
 “I’ve noticed … and I’m worried about you.
 Are you ok?”

 If they chooses to disclose they are in an abusive situation, here are some guidelines to follow in order to support the disclosure:

 1. Listen.
 Listening is the first step; be mindful that this might be the first time this person has opened up about the abuse.
 Remain non-judgemental and understand that they may be reluctant to disclose everything that’s going on in the first conversation.